Carbon Action Plan for 2022

 STEP 4.
 LEARNING & IMPROVING

 We are aware this is only the start of the journey.
 We understand that this is a long-term project.
 We have a lot to learn about protecting the environment.
-Our commitment is to strive to make continual improvements year upon year.
+Our commitment is to strive to make continual improvements year after year.

 We are open to feedback and collaboration.
 Please send us your ideas and your comments on how we can make improvements in the future.